Lead, Contact and Account Deduplication

 During checkout StoreConnect attempts to not create duplicate Account and Contact records within the connected Salesforce environment.
 It does this while also maintaining the privacy of the end user.

-We attempt to match the lead on Email, Name and optionally Phone.
+We attempt to match the lead on Email, Name and Phone.

-The way we convert a lead to an Account and Contact is by the StoreConnect system assiging an account ID to
+The way we convert a lead to an Account and Contact is by the StoreConnect system assigning an account ID to

 Lead.s_c__Convert_Trggr_Acct_Id__c which is then picked up by our StoreConnect APEX code to convert the lead to an Account and Contact.

-If your Salesforce environment has complex rules around Lead conversion that StoreConnect can not deal with, or has required fields that StoreConnect can not set, and so is blocking the Contacts and Accounts being created, then we will disable automatic lead conversion and this will be up to the client to do manually.
+If your Salesforce environment has complex rules around Lead conversion that StoreConnect cannot deal with, or has required fields that StoreConnect cannot set, and so is blocking the Contacts and Accounts being created, then we will disable automatic lead conversion and this will be up to you to do manually.

 New Account & Contact Creation

 If the customer checking out does not have an existing Salesforce Account and Contact record, a new one will be created for them and associated to the Order.